-What Determines Length of Credit History
+What Determines the Length of Credit History?

-FICO and Vantage Score, two of the most widely-used credit scores, treat credit age a little differently, but it's still a critical factor in both credit scores.
-Typically, the longer a person has had credit, the higher their credit score will be, granted they don't have have a history of late payments and maxed out balances.
+FICO and VantageScore, two of the most widely used credit scores, treat credit age a little differently, but it's still a critical factor in both credit scores.
+Typically, the longer a person has had credit, the higher their credit score will be, granted they don't have a history of late payments, maxed-out balances, or other negative factors.

 With your FICO score, the length of your credit history is 15% of your credit score.
-The Vantage Score combines length of credit history and types of credit into a single factor that's 30% of your score.
+VantageScore 4.0 combines age and credit mix into a single factor that's 20% of your score.

-Payment history and level of debt have a bigger impact on your credit score than length of credit history.
+Payment history and level of debt have a bigger impact on your credit score than the length of credit history.
 If you're responsible with your credit card payments and keep your debt at a reasonable level, you can achieve a high credit score.
 You shouldn't expect to get an 800 credit score within the first few months of establishing your credit, but you can achieve a credit score high enough to qualify for most credit cards and loans.

 Credit Age vs. Real Age

-To preserve your credit age, be careful about closing old accounts, especially your oldest credit account.
-An account won't fall off your credit report immediately after being closed––that can take 7-10 years depending on the account status––a closed account will impact your credit score less and less the longer that it's inactive.

 If you're tempted to close an account because it contains negative history, give it time.
+Firstly, an account won't fall off your credit report immediately after being closed—that can take seven to 10 years depending on the account status—and a closed account will impact your credit score less and less the longer that it's inactive.

-Negative information associated with the account will fall off your credit report after seven years.
-The account itself––and the associated credit age––will remain on your credit report.
-If you can save your older account from a more serious delinquency, like a charge-off, it's generally better to keep it open.
+The account itself and its associated credit age will remain on your credit report.
+If you can save your older account from more serious delinquency, like a charge-off, it's generally better to keep it open.